lotek4u/guitar/README.md

-# Guitar Fretboard Web App
+# Guitar Fretboard Visualizer Web App

 A fully client-side, interactive web application that visually represents a 6-string guitar fretboard with 22 frets.
 Built using only HTML, CSS, and JavaScript — no frameworks, no build tools.